FluffyLabs/codec/README.md

 ## 🚀 Overview

-JAM Codec is a sophisticated web application that provides live encoding and decoding capabilities for JAM (Join-Accumulate Machine) data structures directly in your browser.
-Built with modern web technologies, it offers a seamless experience for working with various JAM object types and chain specifications.
+JAM Codec is a web application that provides live encoding and decoding capabilities for JAM (Join-Accumulate Machine) data structures directly in your browser.

 ### ✨ Key Features